SrikalaRekapalli/testRepo/README.md

 # testRepo
 Its a test repository.
-This is created for demo purpose only
+This is created for demo purpose only.
+In side Master